flatironinstitute/sciware/17_FICluster/main.md

 python3 -m make-custom-kernel projkernel
 ```

-Reload jupyterhub and "projkernel" will show up with the same environment.
+Reload jupyterhub and "projkernel" will show up providing the same environment.

 ## Batch scripts

-Good practice to load the modules you need:
+Good practice to load the modules you need in the script:

 ```bash
 #!/bin/sh